Population-scale dietary interests during the COVID-19 pandemic: Results

 \subsection{Changes in food interests are strongly associated with mobility}

-Next, we combine search interest timeseries with mobility data published by Google (described in Section \ref{sec:methods}) which captures the relative increase in time people spend indoors compared to a pre-pandemic baseline.
-We find that interest in different ways of accessing foods and interest in specific foods are strongly correlated with mobility patterns during the \covid crisis (Figures \ref{corr:cats} and \ref{corr:modes}).
-Across weeks in 2020, we calculate the country-specific Spearman rank correlation between mobility timeseries and food interest timeseries.
+Next, we combine search interest time series with mobility data published by Google (described in Section \ref{sec:methods}) which captures the relative increase in time people spend indoors compared to a pre-pandemic baseline.
+We find that interest in different ways of accessing foods and interest in specific foods are strongly correlated with mobility during the \covid crisis (Figures \ref{corr:cats} and \ref{corr:modes}).

+Across weeks in 2020, from February to the end of December 2020 (the period for which mobility data is available), we calculate the country-specific Spearman rank correlation between mobility time series and food interest time series.
 Here, in order to adjust for seasonal trends, the food interest for a given week of 2020 is expressed as the relative increase compared to the corresponding week of 2019.

 We observe strong and significant associations between food interests and mobility.
-Interest in recipes (Figure \ref{corr:modes}) is positively correlated with spending more time at home ($p<0.05$ in all countries; Spearman's rank correlation coefficient ranging between 0.68 in the US and 0.95 in Mexico), and takeout is significantly and positively correlated in 10 out of the 12 studied countries (Spearman's rank correlation coefficient ranging between 0.37 in Mexico and 0.82 in Australia).
-Interest in restaurants, on the other hand, is negatively correlated with spending more time at home, significant in all studied countries (Spearman's rank correlation coefficient ranging between -0.72 in Australia and -0.97 in Italy).
+Interest in recipes (Figure \ref{corr:modes}) is positively correlated with spending more time at home ($p<0.05$ in all countries except Japan; Spearman's rank correlation coefficient ranging between 0.36 in Egypt and 0.95 in Mexico), and takeout is significantly and positively correlated in 13 out of the 18 studied countries (Spearman's rank correlation coefficient ranging between 0.34 in Indonesia and 0.82 in Australia).
+Interest in restaurants, on the other hand, is negatively correlated with spending more time at home, significantly in all studied countries (Spearman's rank correlation coefficient ranging between $-0.40$ in Kenya and $-0.97$ in Italy).

-Regarding food categories (Figure \ref{corr:cats}), although there is some variation between countries, there are notable food categories that have a significant positive correlation with mobility in each of the studied countries, such as desserts (ranging between 0.53 in Denmark and 0.84 in Brazil) and bread and flatbread (ranging between 0.51 in Denmark and 0.89 in Italy).
+Regarding food categories (Figure \ref{corr:cats}), despite some variation between countries, there are notable food categories that have a significant positive correlation with spending more time at home in most of the studied countries, such as desserts (ranging between \new{0.40 in Sweden} and 0.84 in Brazil) and pastries and bakery products (ranging between 0.46 in Denmark and 0.88 in the UK).